 The ECTE Certification Framework

-The ECTE Certification Framework defines the levels at which ECTE accredits different programmes.
-This document is an integral part of ECTE’s Standards and Guidelines for accreditation and determines many aspects of the accreditation process, as well as providing the categories for the ECTE Accreditation Directory.
+The ECTE Certification Framework defines the levels within which the ECTE provides accreditation of programmes offered by higher education institutions (HEIs) and alternative providers of higher education (APs).
+This document is an integral part of ECTE’s Standards and Guidelines for accreditation and determines many aspects of the accreditation process, as well as providing the categories for the ECTE Review Directory.